gudgud96/gudgud96.github.io/hexo/source/_posts/vae-symbolic-music.md

 It is an interesting observation to note that commonly within the literature of VAE music modelling, a lot of the work uses a relatively low \\(\beta\\) value.
 Among the first 5 papers discussed above, each of them uses \\(\beta\\) value of 0.2, 0.1, 0.02, 0.001, and 0.1 respectively, commonly accompanied by an annealing strategy.
 Only for the 6th paper, \\(\beta\\) value is within a range of [0.7, 1.0] depending on the attribute modelled.

 It seems that although we are mostly modelling only monophonic or single-track polyphonic music, it has been hard enough to retain the reconstruction accuracy on a higher \\(\beta\\) value.
-Additionally, the [MIDI-VAE]() paper has further showed that the reconstruction accuracy are very much poorer given higher \\(\beta\\) values.
+Additionally, the [MIDI-VAE](https://arxiv.org/abs/1809.07600) paper has further showed that the reconstruction accuracy are very much poorer given higher \\(\beta\\) values.
 It would be interesting to unveil the reasons behind why sequential music data are inherently hard to achieve higher reconstruction accuracy.
-More important, given the fact of the tradeoff between disentanglement and reconstruction as proposed by [\\(\beta\\)-VAE](), how could we find a balanced sweet spot for good disentanglement provided with such low range of \\(\beta\\) values remain an interesting challenge.
+More important, given the fact of the tradeoff between disentanglement and reconstruction as proposed by [\\(\beta\\)-VAE](https://openreview.net/forum?id=Sy2fzU9gl), how could we find a balanced sweet spot for good disentanglement provided with such low range of \\(\beta\\) values remain an interesting challenge.

 ### 3 - On music representation used

 Common music representation used during modelling include MIDI-like events, piano roll or text (for more details refer to [this survey paper](https://arxiv.org/abs/1709.01620)).
 For VAE in music modelling, the most common used representation is either MIDI-like events (mostly for polyphonic music), or piano roll.
 Hence, the encoder and decoder used in VAE are often autoregressive, either using LSTMs, GRUs, or even [Transformers](https://arxiv.org/pdf/1912.05537.pdf).
 Often times, the encoder or the decoder part can be further split into hierachies, with each level modelling low to high-level features from note, measure, phrase to the whole segment.

+Recently, [Jeong et al.](http://proceedings.mlr.press/v97/jeong19a/jeong19a.pdf) proposed to use graphs instead of normal sequential tokens to represent music performances.
+Although the superiority of using graph as compared to common sequential representations is not evident yet, this might be a promising and interesting path to pursue for future work.

 ### 4 - On the measure of "controllability"